alazaroc/blog-web-code/_posts/2022-03-15-how-to-deploy-a-web-with-amplify-hosting.md

 **Configure Amplify Hosting**:

-The first step to set up Amplify Hosting is to connect your repository.
+The first step to setting up Amplify Hosting is to connect your repository.
 In my case, I chose <kbd>GitHub</kbd>
   ![amplify3](amplify-3.png){:class="border"}

 Add repository branch: choose your repository and your branch